How to Cook Garbanzo Beans

 How to Cook Garbanzo Bens Step-by-Step Instructions

-3. Cook the beans: Place the beans in a pot and cover with salted water (about 2 inches above the level of the beans).
+Cook the beans: Place the beans in a pot and cover with salted water (about 2 inches above the level of the beans).
 Bring the salted water to a boil, then reduce the heat to low and simmer until the beans are tender, which can take anywhere from 30 minutes to 2 hours depending on the texture you prefer your beans at.
+If you did not soak the beans, you will have to boil them for longer to compensate.

 Tips for cooking garbanzo beans